Dear, Everyone…I’m Sorry: My Apology Letter

 It was during that time that I found podcasts.
 Or, they found me — isn’t it interesting how life has a way of presenting you with the things you need when you need them?

-It was either Tim Ferriss’s or Tom Bilyeu’s podcast that talked about finding the things that terrify you, and then go do them.
+It was either Tim Ferriss’s or Tom Bilyeu’s podcast that talked about finding the things that terrify you, and then going to do them.

 It made sense: if I could face and conquer all of the things that scared the shit out of me, then what (or who) could ever stop me?